nitishsrivastava/nitishsrivastava.github.io/_pages/about.md

   - /about.html
 ---

+I train neural networks to make robots autonomous.

-*[Feb 2022 - ]* I am the CTO and Co-Founder at [Vayu Robotics](https://www.vayurobotics.com).
+**[Feb 2022 - ]** I am the CTO and Co-Founder at [Vayu Robotics](https://www.vayurobotics.com).
 We are building the next-generation of autonomous mobile robots using revolutionary advances in machine learning and sensing technology.
 [Come join us!](https://www.vayurobotics.com/#contact-us-section)

-*[2017 - 2022]* I was a Staff Research Scientist at Apple, where I worked on machine learning for perception and planning applied to various embodied autonomous systems.
+**[2017 - 2022]** I was a Staff Research Scientist at Apple, where I worked on machine learning for perception and planning applied to various embodied autonomous systems.

-*[2015 - 2016]* I co-founded Clarevision Research, along with [Ruslan Salakhutdinov](https://www.cs.cmu.edu/~rsalakhu/) and [Charlie Tang](https://www.cs.toronto.edu/~tang/), where we developed perception neural networks for autonomous driving.
+**[2015 - 2016]** I co-founded Clarevision Research, along with [Ruslan Salakhutdinov](https://www.cs.cmu.edu/~rsalakhu/) and [Charlie Tang](https://www.cs.toronto.edu/~tang/), where we developed perception neural networks for autonomous driving.
 The company was acquired by Apple.

-*[2011 - 2016]* I was a PhD student in the Machine Learning Group at the University of Toronto, working with [Geoffrey Hinton](https://www.cs.toronto.edu/~hinton/) and [Ruslan Salakhutdinov](https://www.cs.cmu.edu/~rsalakhu/).
+**[2011 - 2016]** I was a PhD student in the Machine Learning Group at the University of Toronto, working with [Geoffrey Hinton](https://www.cs.toronto.edu/~hinton/) and [Ruslan Salakhutdinov](https://www.cs.cmu.edu/~rsalakhu/).
 I co-invented [dropout](https://jmlr.org/papers/v15/srivastava14a.html) and worked on Boltzmann Machines, video representation models, and transfer learning.
 During this time, I also spent two summers at Google Brain working on speech recognition (2012) and language models (2013).

-*[2007 - 2011]* I obtained my Bachelor's in Computer Science from IIT Kanpur, India.
+**[2007 - 2011]** I obtained my Bachelor's in Computer Science from IIT Kanpur, India.
 I also spent a summer at Microsoft Research (2010) working on natural language processing and another at Ecole Centrale, Paris (2009) as an undergraduate research exchange student.

 ## Publications